amytfang/ArtSchmart/README.md

 }
 ```

 From the array of coordinates, a random subset is generated and then either `drawCurve` or `drawCircle` is called on the `Pixel`s that those positions.
-These images are overlayed on whatever was previously on the `Canvas`.
+These images are overlaid on whatever was previously on the `Canvas`.

 ![brush-tools](images/brush-tools.gif)